sharkmoth/peewee/README.md

 ✦ Do not interact with me if you are outwardly seriously sexual and ERP in public on ponytown.
 It's WEIRD AS FUCK.

 ✦ Skin inspo is perfectly fine!
-Just please don't copy my skin entirely. ^^ Thank you
+Just please don't copy my skin/style entirely. ^^ Thank you

 ✦ Hot take: I think telling people not to take inspo from you is childish asf.
 As long as you're not having your shit ripped and copied there should be no issue.